bobby-tablez/Invoke-Junkpile/README.md

 3. You'll get Base64 echoed upon script excution.
 Use your favorite command line utility or online utility such as Cyberchef to decode it.
 4. Profit!

+---

+## To-do
+More randomly generated obfuscation around the Base64 execution and invoke expression.
+More to come!

+---

 ## Disclaimer